-2023 Journalists Business/Interest Groups Oireachtas/ Public Reps Staff Clients Others TOTAL TOTAL 32 9 1 0 8 41 91
+2022 Journalists Business/Interest Groups Oireachtas/Public Reps Staff Clients Others TOTAL TOTAL 32 9 1 0 8 41 91

-A total of 95 decision were made by the Freedom of Information Officer in 2023.
+A total of 95 decisions were made by the Freedom of Information Officer in 2023.

-One application or an Internal Review was received following the decisions of the Freedom of Information Officer.
+One application for an Internal Review was received following the decisions of the FOI Officer.